rajaraodv/passport-cloudfoundry-openidconnect/README.md

 "The UAA is the identity management service for Cloud Foundry.
 It's primary role is as an OAuth2 provider, issuing tokens for client applications to use when they act on behalf of Cloud Foundry users.
 It can also authenticate users with their Cloud Foundry credentials, and can act as an SSO service using those credentials (or others).
 It has endpoints for managing user accounts and for registering OAuth2 clients, as well as various other management functions" - [https://github.com/cloudfoundry/uaa](https://github.com/cloudfoundry/uaa)

-Cloud Foundry UAA provides mainly OAuth 2.0 but supports a slight-variation of OpenID-Connect.
+In essence, Cloud Foundry UAA provides mainly OAuth 2.0 but supports a slight-variation of OpenID-Connect and is easily extensible for other kinds of auth mechanisms.

-####Highlevel steps:
+####High-level steps for UAA OpenID:

 0. Register your app to only have scope `openid` or during OAuth 2.0 dance, send `{scope: 'oauth.2.0'}`.
 1. Perform OAuth 2.0 as usual.
 And after authentication dance, your app will get an `access_token`, a `refresh_token` just like in OAuth 2.0 ~~but in addition an extra token called `token_id`~~.  `access_token` itself acts similar to `token_id`.

-2. Then, we must take the ~~`token_id` ~~ `access_token` and decode it & validate couple of things mentioned here [OpenID draft-spec draft 22 id.token.validation](http://openid.net/specs/openid-connect-basic-1_0.html#id.token.validation).
+2. Then, we must take the ~~`token_id`~~ `access_token` and decode it & validate couple of things mentioned here [OpenID draft-spec draft 22 id.token.validation](http://openid.net/specs/openid-connect-basic-1_0.html#id.token.validation).

 ```
 access_token (Before):
 abc.123.456

-Take everything after first "." (= "123.456") and do Base64-decode.
+Decode: Take everything after first "." (= "123.456") and do Base64-decode.

 acess_token (After)
 {"exp":1357672585,"user_name":"bla@yahoo.com","scope":["openid"],"email":"bla@yahoo.com","aud":["openid"],"jti":"123-c545-4775-ad27-123","user_id":"123-2c45-111-8f37-123","client_id":"YOUR_APP_ID"}